hernandezrivera/rw-content-counter/README.md

 ```
 git clone https://github.com/hernandezrivera/rw-content-counter.git
 ```
-- Install pip (depends on your installation and OS, you can try different commands):
+- Install pip. _Depending on your installation and OS, you can try different commands.
+Anyway, the newest python version should come with pip pre-installed._

  - Windows
 ```